Your musician bio, which we call a “Signature Story” here at Cyber PR, is one of the most important aspects of your brand.

-Today more than ever before having a compelling story may even be the thing that attracts a potential fan to you (sometimes before even hearing your music).
+Today, more than ever before, having a compelling story may be the thing that attracts a potential fan to you (sometimes even before hearing your music).

 Musician Bio Writing: What To Expect

 We will first introduce you to our writer who holds a master’s degree in Journalism from NYU and has written for The Village Voice, SPIN, Alternative Press, CMJ, among many others.
 He will email you within the next business day to setup a time to talk on the phone and get to know you better.
 You can send him your old bio, a draft, a story or notes, and your music so he can get a clearer image on who you are and what you do.
 You will arrange one conversation of (approx 30-45 minutes); all members of your band/team that wish to be part of this conversation will need to be available at the scheduled time.
 Within 10 business days following the phone conversation, he will send you a draft for your feedback and edits.
 Once you’ve submitted your requests for change, he’ll incorporate your edits, get your final approval, and you’ll have your new official Signature Story.
 Our signature stories are approximately 1 typewritten page.